Web

 • Enable scheduled backups

-• Store encryption keys in a secure external system
+• Store backup key material in a secure external system

 • Test restore procedures in a staging environment